noamurphy/noamurphy/README.md

 ### What makes him unique?

 Diverse industry experience that branches into utilities, manufacturing, environmental management, and sport and fitness coaching.
-Hobbies include everything under the sun, most recently motorcycling, music, and weightlifting.
+Hobbies are equally diverse, most recently motorcycling, disc golf, and music.
 ___

 <!-- Stats and lang cards -->